zygos/wd-material/material/3-back-end/4-deployment/2-Deploying Containers with Cloud Services.md

     },
     "environment": {
       "NODE_ENV": "production",
+      // DB_SSL is a new environment variable that is accepted by server/config.ts
+      // and passed to TypeORM to enable encrypted connection to the database.
+      // You might not have it in your capstone, so please check the server/config.ts in
+      // the provided monorepo examples.
       "DB_SSL": "true",
       "DB_SYNC": "true",
+      // use your NEON credentials here
       "DB_HOST": "{{ ... }}",
       "DB_NAME": "{{ ... }}",
       "DB_USER": "{{ ... }}",